Electric MTB Info

 First of all, BE NICE!
 Usually, everyone out on the trails is there to enjoy themselves.
 You don’t have to say anything as it's not your (or SDMBA's) responsibility to enforce land manager policy.
 If you want to educate them about eBike access, be polite!
 No one likes to be told they are in the wrong, so BE NICE!
 California’s eBike law has been confusing and there is a lot of misinformation online.
 There is plenty of conflict in the world and let’s help keep our trails an enjoyable and peaceful place.

-Is eMTB trail etiquette different than traditional mountain bike trail etiquette?
+Is eMTB trail courtesy different than traditional mountain bike trail courtesy?

 Not really, but we ask you to consider adopting a yield-first strategy with others.